obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 ![Installing Vonage dependencies](/content/blog/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6/installvonage.png)

-# What is MVC, and why should we use it?
+# What Is MVC, and Why Should We Use It?

 Before we jump into code, I wanted to provide a basic overview of MVC where you can better understand why we use this pattern for web applications today.
 In short, MVC stands for model-view-controller, a design pattern that ensures applications are well architected and easy to test and maintain for future developers working in the code base.